Wendy Choo: Independent circuit; Ring of Honor (2014–2019)

+WWE (2018, 2019–present)

-Yu made her first appearance with WWE in August 2018, competing in the Mae Young Classic tournament under the ring name "Karen Q".
-In February 2019, she signed a contract with WWE and was assigned to the WWE Performance Center in Orlando, Florida for further training.
-From February to July 2019, she wrestled for WWE as "Karen Q", primarily teaming with Xia Li on NXT house shows.
+Yu made her first appearance with WWE in August 2018, competing in the Mae Young Classic tournament under the ring name Karen Q. In February 2019, she signed a contract with WWE and was assigned to the WWE Performance Center in Orlando, Florida for further training.
+From February to July 2019, she wrestled for WWE as Karen Q, primarily teaming with Xia Li on NXT house shows.
 In July 2019, Yu suffered a fractured lateral malleolus; she spent the next two years rehabilitating, undergoing two surgeries.

-In December 2020, Yu was reintroduced on NXT as "Mei Ying", the leader of the stable "Tian Sha" alongside Xia Li and Boa.
+In December 2020, Yu was reintroduced on NXT as "Mei Ying", the leader of the stable Tian Sha alongside Xia Li and Boa.
 She returned to the ring in August 2021.
 In November 2021, the Mei Ying character was dropped and Yu was again repackaged, this time as "Wendy Choo".
 In March 2022, Choo and Dakota Kai competed in the Dusty Rhodes Tag Team Classic, losing to Io Shirai and Kay Lee Ray in the finals.
-In June 2022 at In Your House, Choo unsuccessfully challenged Mandy Rose for the NXT Women's Championship.
+In June 2022 at NXT In Your House, Choo unsuccessfully challenged Mandy Rose for the NXT Women's Championship.
+Choo went on to feud with Tiffany Stratton, defeating her in a lights out match in August 2022.
+In February 2023, Choo suffered an unspecified injury; she was written off television to allow her to recuperate via an angle that saw her attacked in a parking lot.

+Choo returned to the ring at a house show in May 2024.
+The next month, she returned to WWE TV under a new, more aggressive persona.
+In July, Choo formed an alliance with Tatum Paxley, which ended the next month when Choo turned on Paxley at NXT: The Great American Bash after Paxley failed to defeat NXT Women's North American Champion Kelani Jordan for the title.
+In September, Choo formed an alliance with Total Nonstop Action Wrestling (TNA) wrestler Rosemary, attacking TNA Knockouts World Champion Jordynne Grace during her open challenge.
+This led to Choo getting a title match at the TNA pay-per-view Victory Road but she failed to win.
+At the TNA PPV Bound For Glory, Choo and Rosemary failed to defeat TNA Knockouts World Tag Team Champions Spitfire (Dani Luna and Jody Threat) for the titles.
+After the match, Rosemary turned on Choo, ending their alliance.
+Their feud culminated into the first ever women's casket match in WWE on the October 29 episode of NXT, where Choo lost to end their feud.